How to know when anxiety attacks?

 Most doctors describe it as a normal reaction to danger that triggers the body’s automatic flight-or-fight response when it feels threatened or pressurized.
 If not in excess, anxiety is not usually a bad thing as it helps one to stay focused and motivated.
 But having constant fear and dread that makes one disabled to perform normal day-to-day activity can be characterized as an anxiety disorder.

 Unlike other ailments, anxiety disorders are a cluster of related conditions making it different from person to person.
 For one individual suffering from anxiety disorder, attacks can strike without warning, while in another; its onset can be signaled through panic attacks.
-While most struggle with a constant fear of uncontrollable thoughts, yet many may experience living in a steady state of panic, worry or fear about something or everything.
-But what in common these patients suffering from some form of anxiety disorders is that they exhibit intense anxiety while addressing a situation at hand.
+While most struggle with a constant fear of uncontrollable thoughts, many may experience living in a steady state of panic, worry or fear about something or everything.
+But what these patients suffering from some form of anxiety disorders have in common is that they exhibit intense anxiety while addressing a situation at hand.

 Symptoms of anxiety disorders